Connect with others who understand.

 Selective Estrogen Receptor Modulators

-• Cataracts (clouding of the lens in your eye)
+• Cataracts (clouding of the eye lens)

 • Blood clots in the legs (deep vein thrombosis), lungs (pulmonary embolism), or brain (stroke)